 Luckily, I managed to find both of those things!
 Archie and I just moved into our new house (yes, the address really is 420) in Salida!
-I also recently started a new position in the event planning department at Mt.
-Princeton Hot Springs Resort.
+I also recently started a new full time office job.
 I just transitioned to working full time there and coaching CrossFit a few days a week.
 That’s right, I am now fully qualified to kick your ass at the CF box! 🙂 But before the snow starts falling, let’s recap…

 - Being a 2nd year raft guide is a lot like being a rookie raft guide… Mo money mo problems?

 - But, rafting is a whole lot more fun as a returning guide since I

 - Climbed Mt.
 Belford (14,203 ft) in the worst climbing conditions I’ve ever experienced.
 It was pretty epic.